 - Hizballah is an Islamic militant group based in Lebanon and allied with Iran.
 Its primary goal is the destruction of Israel.
 In October, Michael Aoun, a member of the Free Patriotic Movement and a Hizballah supporter, was elected President of Lebanon, indicating the group may have more political influence in the coming years.

 - Since 2013, Hizballah has plotted attacks against Israeli citizens and institutions in Europe, South America, Southeast Asia, the Middle East, and Africa.
 In September 2016, Israeli police arrested seven suspected Hizballah members for plotting to carry out attacks after explosives were discovered in northern Israel.
 In June 2015, a Hizballah member pled guilty to acquiring nine tons of ammonium nitrate in Cyprus, which was intended for attacks against Israelis.

 Although Hizballah possesses the capability to attack the United States and Western interests, the group is focused on supporting Bashar al-Assad’s regime in Syria.
 Hizballah receives training, weaponry, and about $200 million per year from Iran.

 The terror threat from Hizballah to New Jersey is low because the group’s resources and efforts are focused on supporting the Assad regime in Syria.
-Nonetheless, group supporters and sympathizers are active in the New Jersey region, primarily in fundraising.
+Nonetheless, group supporters and sympathizers are active in the New Jersey region and along the East Coast, primarily in fundraising.

 - Hizballah has never conducted an attack on US soil, but it has targeted the US military in Lebanon, including the bombing of a US Marine compound in 1983 in Beirut, which killed 241 US personnel.